JRuf02/parkfinder.public/README.md

 ## Author
 Julian Gabriel Ruf,

-For the WS24/25 MoCIoT lecture at KIT.
+For the WS24/25 MoCIoT course at KIT.